dawsneyland/formerdland/about.md

 On social media, I can be found here:

-Twitter {% include icon-twitter.html username="dawsneyland" %} - 140 characters of Dawsony goodness
+{% include icon-twitter.html username="dawsneyland" %} [Twitter](http://twitter.com/dawsneyland) - 140 characters of Dawsony goodness

-Pinterest {% include icon-pinterest.html username="dawsneyland" %} - For any things that I talk about, I'll try and put them here
+{% include icon-pinterest.html username="dawsneyland" %} [Pinterest](http://pinterest.com/dawsneyland) - For any things that I talk about, I'll try and put them here

-YouTube {% include icon-youtube.html username="dawsneyland" %} - All my videos will ultimately be here
+{% include icon-youtube.html username="dawsneyland" %} [YouTube](http://youtube.com/dawsneyland) - All my videos will ultimately be here

-Instagram {% include icon-instagram.html username="dawsneyland" %} - To see what I see
+{% include icon-instagram.html username="dawsneyland" %} [Instagram](http://instagram.com/dawsneyland) - To see what I see

-Email {% include icon-email.html username="dawsneyland" %} - Drop me an email, but be nice
+{% include icon-email.html username="dawsneyland" %} [Email](mailto:dawsneyland@gmail.com) - Drop me an email, but be nice